LJacobDev/contact-reminder/dev_notes.md

 Get buttons to work (add, edit, save, delete for both contacts and interactions)

-tidy up dev_notes.md to have better appearance when viewing on github (break long lines of text to avoid getting horizontal scrollbar on it)
+tidy up dev_notes.md to have better appearance when viewing on github

 # Things done so far